Decriminalizing people who use drugs in B.C.

 - MDMA (Ecstasy)

-Adults found in personal possession of any combination of these illegal drugs that adds up to a combined total of 2.5 grams or less are not subject to criminal charges and the drugs are not seized.
+Adults found in personal possession of any combination of these illegal drugs that adds up to a combined total of 2.5 grams or less are not subject to arrest or criminal charges and the drugs are not seized.
 Instead, they are offered information about health and social supports.
 This includes support with making a referral to local treatment and recovery services, if requested.

 - Any amount of other illegal drugs not included in the exemption

-The exemption does not apply to certain circumstances.
+In addition, the exemption does not apply to certain circumstances.

 - On the premises of elementary and secondary schools and licensed child-care facilities